KxSystems/docs/docs/kb/splayed-schema-change.md

-Some of the q queries described elsewhere in this cookbook do not work with splayed tables, in particular those that change the schema.
-This recipe explains how to write queries that change the schema.
+Some of the q queries described elsewhere in the Knowledge Base do not work with splayed tables, in particular those that change the schema.
+This article explains how to write queries that change the schema.

 Consider the following table: